 Shalom Corps Ltd. is a non-profit organization established by Mosaic United (a collaborative program of the Government of Israel and the Ministry of the Diaspora) and the Jewish Agency for Israel.

-Shalom Corps is accepting proposals for its Heritage Community Impact Initiative.
+Shalom Corps is requesting proposals for its Heritage Global Impact Initiative.

-This initiative aims to connect young Jews to their heritage, to themselves and one another, while strengthening their Jewish identity through meaningful and responsible volunteering by joint activity in the area of historic heritage sites of Jewish communities around Europe.
+The initiative aims to connect young Jews to their heritage, to themselves and to one another, while strengthening their Jewish identity through meaningful and responsible volunteering by joint activity in the area of historic heritage sites of Jewish communities around the world.

-This program will bring together Jews from around the world, empowering them as volunteers to make a meaningful impact on heritage sites and in Jewish communities around Europe.
+This program will bring together young Jews, empowering them as volunteers to make a meaningful impact on heritage sites and in Jewish communities around the world.

 Working hand-in-hand, they will preserve sites of importance to Jewish civilization, restoring them with the dignity they deserve.
 In doing so, they will experience and build a connection to their own heritage, their contemporary identity, their collective story, and to one another.

-To connect young Jews from Israel and the Diaspora to their heritage and to one another through immersive volunteer experiences restoring heritage sites throughout Europe, experiencing the culture, and meeting young local residence.
+To connect young Jews from Israel and the Diaspora to their heritage and to one another through immersive volunteer experiences restoring heritage sites throughout the world, experiencing the culture, and meeting young local population.

 Preserving our Heritage:

-This initiative will bring together young Israeli and Diaspora Jews, empowering them as volunteers to make a meaningful impact on heritage sites and in Jewish communities in throughout Europe.
+This initiative will bring together young Israeli and Diaspora Jews, empowering them as volunteers to make a meaningful impact on heritage sites and in Jewish communities around the world.

 Working together, they will preserve sites of importance to Jewish culture, restoring them with the dignity they deserve.
 In doing so, they will experience and build a connection to their own heritage, their contemporary identity, their collective story, and to one another.